 To make things easy, lesson ideas link directly to the Humanities and Social Sciences content descriptions and key concepts, namely; Democratic Values, The Westminster System, Justice, Participation, and Rights and Responsibilities.

 Each theme pack can be either downloaded as a pdf or accessed online (via Scootle or below).

 The resources were developed with specialist guidance from Brian Rogers, former Principal Consultant of Teaching & Learning Services, and the 2020 upgrade compiled by Pamela Stewart, former Principal Consultant – both from the WA Department of Education.

-Note: The themes and resources in this package support Civics and Citizenship content descriptions as described in the Australian and Western Australian Curriculum: Humanities and Social Sciences; and can be used by teachers across Australia.
+Note: The themes and resources in this package support Civics and Citizenship content descriptions as described in the Australian Curriculum: Humanities and Social Sciences; and can be used by teachers across Australia.
 Where links are made to specific curriculum content descriptors not taught in their state or territory, teachers may need to consult their own curriculum authority for guidance.

 © Unless otherwise indicated, this material may be used, reproduced and communicated free of charge for non-commercial educational purposes within Australian and overseas schools where the Australian Curriculum is taught, provided all acknowledgements are retained.